n3lbits/n3lbits/README.md

 * * *

-I am a...

-Cyber Security Enthusiast, student and aspiring professional

-- I'm currently building proficiency in python, bash, and others...
+- I'm currently building proficiency in python
 - I love digging, investigating, finding things and learning...
-- I am also working on other things...
-- I enjoy rabbit holes

 <!-- Social Media -->

 <!-- section inspired by some other readme deut-erium -->

-I'm actively learning cybersecurity and related tools, concepts and methodologies via various platforms, primarily TryHackMe but also others...

 <details>
-<summary>Click here to check out some of these activities!
-NOTE: UNDER CONSTRUCTION <i>as I build out my site...</i></summary>
+<summary>Click here to check out some of these activities! <i>building out...</i></summary>
 <ul>
  <li> Trying keep active with challenge <a href="https://github.com/n3lbits/TryHackMe-WriteUps">writeups</a></li>
  <li> Currently working on creating a room <a href="https://github.com/n3lbits">COMING SOON</a></li>